adblockplus/testpages.adblockplus.org/README.md

 docker run -it testpages
 ```

-#### Note

-It might happen that tests are crashing due to insufficent memory on docker (tests will fail on `abort-on-property-write`  with error related to session id).
+Note: it might happen that tests are crashing due to insufficent memory on docker (tests will fail on `abort-on-property-write`  with error related to session id).
 To fix this you need to increase memory:
 ```
 docker run --shm-size=256m -t testpages .
 ```